 When you register or renew your IAMAT membership, you will be given the option of receiving recurring informational materials such as eNewsletters and emails related to travel health.
-We use a 3rd party email service to create and send these emails.
+We use a 3rd party email service (MailChimp) to create and send these emails.
 At any time you can choose to opt out of receiving these materials by following the directions included at the bottom of the eNewsletter or email, or by contacting us.
 See contact information below.

 Our Blog and social media channels (Twitter, Facebook, Instagram, LinkedIn, Flickr) are intended to provide the most current travel health advice, the latest developments in travel medicine, and a forum for travellers and health providers to comment and ask questions relating to travel health matters.